opencord/cord/docs/quickstart_physical.md

 for more information.

 ## Re-provision Compute Nodes and Switches
-If something goes wrong and you want to reset a provisioned compute node or switch

-1. Run the following command on the head node and find the ID of the switch you want to reset
+If you would like to re-provision a switch or a compute node the `cord prov delete` command can be used.
+This command takes one or more IDs as parameters and will delete the provisioning records for these devices.
+This will cause the provisioner to re-provision them.

+You can also use the argument `--all`, which will delete all known provisioning records.

 ```
-curl -sS http://$(docker inspect --format '{{.NetworkSettings.Networks.maas_default.IPAddress}}' provisioner):4243/provision/ | jq '[.[] | { "status": .status, "id": .request.Info.id, "name": .request.Info.name}]'
+cord prov delete node-c22534a2-bd0f-11e6-a36d-2c600ce3c239
+node-c22534a2-bd0f-11e6-a36d-2c600ce3c239 DELETED
 ```
-2. Delete the state on the provisioner

 ```
-curl -sS -XDELETE http://$(docker inspect --format '{{.NetworkSettings.Networks.maas_default.IPAddress}}' provisioner):4243/provision/<switch-id>
+cord prov delete --all
+cc:37:ab:7c:b7:4c DELETED
+cc:37:ab:7c:ba:58 DELETED
+cc:37:ab:7c:bd:e6 DELETED
+cc:37:ab:7c:bf:6c DELETED
+node-c22534a2-bd0f-11e6-a36d-2c600ce3c239 DELETED
+node-c238ea9c-bd0f-11e6-8206-2c600ce3c239 DELETED
+node-c25713c8-bd0f-11e6-96dd-2c600ce3c239 DELETED
 ```
-3. The provisioner should try to re-provision the compute node/switch automatically.